RyanSpittler/davinci_motors_bootstrap/README.md

 * Users can edit and delete cars that they have claimed.
 * Users can unclaim cars.
 * When the list of cars is long enough, only ten cars are shown on each page.
+* User can use their social accounts to sign in to the site, instead of make a new account.

 ------